manoel-serafim/extract/README.md

-# extract
-Extract is a multithreaded command-line tool written in Go for Linux that facilitates the extraction of sensitive strings from files in a directory.

 ## Where to use it?
 This tool can be used to extract data in the REGEX patterns from any file.
 It can be usefull to automate url/password/ip/sinks extraction from binaries/HTTP responses/headers/config files.
 You can also pipe its output into other files.